redromnon/poke-deskbuddy/README.md

 The assets images are taken from [PokeAPI](https://pokeapi.co/).

+## Download
+Head to [Releases](https://github.com/redromnon/poke-deskbuddy/releases) and download the latest binary.

 ## Issue
 Sometimes, the app's window occupies a larger area and can get in the way when you click on things.
 Closing and re-launching the app should fix it.